hivehelsinki/42-api-keychain/README.md

 Please note that if you intend to run this application as a student, you'll need to edit the file `front/src/lib/auth.ts`.
 In this file, you should replace the section responsible for verifying the user's staff status with a check based on your login credentials.

+**I updated my secret but it keeps showing the old expiration, what's wrong?**

+1. Are you sure you are using the new secret and not the old one?
+2. If your new secret is valid but didn't rotate yet on the intranet it will keep displaying the old secret expiration.
+You need to go to the intranet page of your API app and click "Change now".

 <br/><br/>

 ## GDPR